A core needle biopsy is the standard and preferred way to diagnose breast cancer. In rare cases, a surgical biopsy may be needed for diagnosis.

 Most people don’t need to stay overnight in the hospital.

-Before surgery, a wire-localization or marker/radioactive seed-localization procedure may be done.
+Before surgery, a localization procedure may be done using a very thin wire, radioactive seed or other marker.
 This is usually done if the abnormal area in the breast was first detected on an imaging test (such as a mammogram) and cannot be felt.

-The surgeon uses this wire or seed to find the area during surgery.
-(The wire or seed will be removed during the surgery.)
+The surgeon uses the wire, seed or other marker to find the area during surgery.
+The marker will be removed during the surgery.

 The breast tissue that’s removed is usually X-rayed.
 This lets the surgeon and radiologist match the suspicious areas on the mammogram with those in the biopsy tissue.